selfcustody/krux/docs/getting-started/usage/setting-a-coordinator-and-signing.en.md

 <img src="../../../img/maixpy_m5stickv/load-mnemonic-seq-mnemonic-250.png" class="m5stickv">
 <img src="../../../img/maixpy_m5stickv/load-mnemonic-seq-overview-250.png" class="m5stickv">

 2. On your coordinator, select **"Krux"** if it's listed among the available signer devices.
 If not, choose **"Other"** or a QR code-compatible signer such as **"SeedSigner"**.
-Since Krux supports various QR formats, other compatible options may also function correctly.
+Since Krux supports various QR formats, other available options may also be compatible.

 3. When prompted by your coordinator to import signer's public key, access the `Extended Public Key` on Krux.